-This B&H Kit comes with a total of 64GB of storage space thanks to the inclusion of three SanDisk 32GB Extreme UHS-I microSDHC Memory Card with SD Adapter.
+This B&H Kit comes with a total of 64GB of storage space thanks to the inclusion of three SanDisk 32GB Extreme UHS-I microSDHC Memory Card with SD Adapters.
 It is usually beneficial to have other cards on hand in case the primary one you are using fills up.
 This makes it possible to switch out the primary card fast and continue firing.
 The MicroSD to SD adapter that is included with each card enables the card to be used in SD-compatible devices.
-This adapter is included with each card.
+This adapter is included with each Nikon D60 card.

 2. SanDisk 32GB Extreme Pro SD Card – U3, V30, Up To 100MB/

 The 32GB Extreme PRO SDHC UHS-I Nikon D60 memory card from SanDisk has a capacity of 32GB, is compatible with the UHS-I bus, and features a speed class rating of V30, which guarantees minimum write speeds of 30 MB/s.
 It was designed specifically for SD devices that can capture Full HD, 3D, and 4K video as well as RAW and burst photography.